kylpo/react-playbook/deep-dives/refs.md

 > That's a very long way to say "null means unmount, use it as a signal to perform cleanup" 😉😊 - [Glen Mailer](https://twitter.com/glenathan/status/859161300668166146)

 ### No `ref` for functional components
-> You may not use the ref attribute on functional components because they don't have instances.
+> You may not use the `ref` attribute on functional components because they don't have instances.

 from the [official docs](https://facebook.github.io/react/docs/refs-and-the-dom.html#refs-and-functional-components).

-Speaking of the official docs, if you haven't read it, or it has been a while, I recommend you check it out!
+Speaking of the official docs, if it has been a while, I recommend you re-read them!